 His father gives him a hefty shove from behind – ‘and sends him flying and heavily bleeding into his room.’

-The most chilling aspect of the fate of Gregor Samsa is that his transformation into a monstrous vermin has descended on him in his own home: in the very place where he ought to feel safe, loved and wanted.
-There is no escaping his fate, no safe house.
+The truly chilling aspect about the fate of Gregor Samsa is his transformation into a ´monstrous vermin´ in his own home: in the very place where he ought to feel safe, loved and wanted.
 There is a mysterious, ill defined, danger hanging over the head of Gregor Samsa.
 He is being torn away from every connection with the human race and his own humanity – and for no reason.

 What kind of person wrote an outrageous tale like this?